dcohen-dalton/csx/source/assignments/2-riemann/riemann.rst

 Approximating Area Under a Curve
 --------------------------------

-..
-Gomp's original text:
-..
-A Riemann sum is, in almost all cases, only an approximation to the area
-.. under a curve.
-We’ve seen this in math class.
-We’ve also seen that as the
-.. width of the rectangles in a Riemann sum gets smaller the approximation
-.. to the area under the curve improves.
-In some cases, we’ve been able to
-.. use this fact to compute the exact value of the area under the curve.
-In
-.. many cases, though, the sum is too complicated to be computed by hand.
-..
-This is where computers can be of help.
-For this project you’ll create a
-..
-Riemann class which evaluates a given Riemann sum.

 The focus of this assignment will be defining and calculating the area under a curve.
 The following slides, created by Dr. Gomprecht, contain an introduction to the concept of **Riemann sums**, which